 The Board of Control has the power to conduct the business of the organization, negotiate contracts, establish or adjust rules and conduct and approve other matters incidental to the well being of the marketing order.

-CWAC meets five times a year in conjunction with the Colorado Association of Wheat Growers.
+CWAC meets four times a year in conjunction with the Colorado Association of Wheat Growers.